civicforge/biodata-cli/README.md

 **BioData CLI** is a command-line tool for indexing, searching, and managing local spatial and biodiversity datasets.
-It helps researchers, conservationists, and data professionals make sense of fragmented files—without needing complex GIS tools.
+It helps researchers, conservationists, and data professionals make sense of fragmented files, without needing complex GIS tools.

 This project is built to support practical, high-impact work with clean, fast